-We wish to determine the point estimator $\hat{\omega}_0({\bf x})$, i.e., a function of the data set, and it will be denoted as $\hat{\omega}_0$ throughout the whole paper.
+We wish to determine the point estimator $\hat{\omega}_0({\bf x})$, which is a function of the dataset.
 The classical Fisher Information (CFI) defines both a lower bound for the mean-square error and the width of the Gaussian probability distribution function of the maximum likelihood estimator for asymptotically large data size \cite{Kay, vanTrees}.
-Now, provided that $p({\bf x}; \omega_0)$ satisfies the regularity condition, which we discuss in Appendix \ref{AppendixB}, the CFI for one sample reads
+Now, provided that $p({\bf x}; \omega_0)$ satisfies the regularity condition, which we discuss in Appendix \ref{AppendixB}, the CFI for one sample $x$ reads

-where $E[\cdot]$ denotes the expectation value with respect to the $p({\bf x};\omega_{0})$.
+where $E[\cdot]$ denotes the expectation value with respect to the $p(x;\omega_{0})$.
 In the case of an unbiased estimator, the mean-square error is equal to the variance of the estimator and the Cram\'er-Rao inequality reads \cite{Kay}

-The goal of general estimation problems in quantum systems is to find the efficient positive operator-valued measure (POVM) and to optimize the classical data processing \cite{Hayashi}.
-A POVM is a set of positive semidefinite matrices ${\bf M}=\{M_{x}\}_{x\in J}$, where $J$ is the set of measurement outcomes, satisfying $\sum_{x \in J} M_{x} = I$, where $I$ is the identity matrix.
-In this study, we are only concerned with projective measurements, i.e. a special POVM, whose measurement operators are $\hat{M}_{0}=\ket{0}\bra{0}$ and $\hat{M}_{1}= I_2 - \ket{0}\bra{0} = \ket{1}\bra{1}$, where $I_2$ is the $2\times 2$ identity matrix.
+The goal of general estimation problems in quantum systems is to find the efficient positive operator-valued measure (POVM) which optimizes the classical data processing \cite{Hayashi}.
+A POVM is a set of positive-semidefinite matrices ${\bf M}=\{M_{x}\}_{x\in J}$, where $J$ is the set of measurement outcomes, satisfying $\sum_{x \in J} M_{x} = I$, where $I$ is the identity matrix.
+In this study, we are only concerned with projective measurements, i.e., a special POVM, whose measurement operators are $M_{0}=\ket{0}\bra{0}$ and $M_{1}= I_2 - \ket{0}\bra{0} = \ket{1}\bra{1}$, where $I_2$ is the $2\times 2$ identity matrix.
 In fact, to every measurement scenario there exists a CFI, which we denote by $\mathcal{F}_{\omega_{0}}^{\text{freq}}({\bf M})$.
 Now, maximizing the CFI over all all POVMs \cite{Paris}, we obtain the quantum Fisher Information (QFI):